MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/migrate-portal.md

 ## How to do your familiar admin tasks

-Use the following information to help you transition quickly:
+Use the following information to help you quickly transition to the newer portal:

 |Azure classic portal|How to do this task in the Azure portal
 |-----------|--------------------|